Taxable income

 Corporate income tax (IRPJ)

 As a general rule, Brazilian legal entities are required to pay corporate income tax (IRPJ) in Brazil.
-The IRPJ may be calculated under two different methods, the actual profits method or under the deemed profits method.
+The IRPJ may be calculated under 2 different methods, the actual profits method or under the deemed profits method.

 Brazilian legal entities are taxed by the IRPJ on their worldwide income and capital gains, regardless of their origin.